 The Utility shall specify the ceiling, but it may, in its discretion, also specify the floor for the Fuel Charge.

-The chosen figure may be determined and retained by the Utility prior to invitation of Bids and the remaining figures shall be omitted.
+The chosen figure may be retained by the Utility prior to invitation of Bids and the remaining figures shall be omitted.

-An alternative Index, if any, may be specified by the Utility prior to invitation of Bids.
+A substitute Index, if any, may be specified by the Utility prior to invitation of Bids.

 The Utility shall specify the ceiling, but it may, in its discretion, also specify the floor for the Fuel Charge, as shown in italics.
 In the event it does not wish to specify a floor price, the relevant portion in italics may be omitted.